Skip to main content

 • (2000).
 “Reformulation of Development Plan for Fringe Area of Ahmedabad for 2011”.
 Reports prepared by EPC: (I) Existing situation analysis, (II) Plan proposals and policies, (III) General development control regulations, for Ahmedabad Urban Development Authority.

 • (1998).
 “Surat Inner City Revitalization Plan”, funded by USAID.
-Report prepared by EPC and submitted to USAID and SMC (project received the UNCHS 100 Global Best Practices Award).
+Report prepared by EPC for the USAID and SMC (project received the UNCHS 100 Global Best Practices Award).

 • (1997).
 “Ahmedabad Walled City Revitalization Plan”, funded by USAID.
-Report prepared by EPC and submitted to the USAID and AMC (project received the UNCHS 100 Global Best Practices Award).
+Report prepared by EPC for the USAID and AMC (project received the UNCHS 100 Global Best Practices Award).

 Courses Taught